Welcome

 Agreements for lease are commonly used where:

-• The property is under construction or refurbishment and not yet ready for occupation.
+• The premises are under construction or undergoing refurbishment and not yet ready for occupation (pre-lets/newbuild and major fit‑outs).

-• The grant of the lease is conditional on obtaining planning permission, landlord’s consent, or other third-party approvals.
+• The grant depends on planning permission, change of use, landlord’s or lender’s consent, or other third‑party approvals.

 Key Term: conditional agreement for lease

-An agreement for lease that only becomes binding or is only to be completed if specified conditions are satisfied (e.g., grant of planning permission).
+An agreement for lease that is only to be completed if specified conditions precedent are satisfied (e.g. grant of planning permission, completion of works, or receipt of consents).

 Essential Requirements for a Valid Agreement for Lease